 A significant component of the emotion-regulation theory is temporal disjunction, where people feel disconnected from their future self, which leads them to prioritize the desire and needs of their present self.
 For example, this can involve procrastinating on an important task in order to improve the mood of the present self, while ignoring or downplaying the consequences that the future self will have to deal with because of this.

 The emotion-regulation theory captures key aspects of procrastination, and can therefore explain and predict it well in some cases.
 However, this theory has various limitations, and has been criticized on various grounds, including the following:

-- It doesn’t explicitly account for key causes of procrastination.
+- It doesn’t explicitly account for some key causes of procrastination.
 For example, it doesn’t account for how hyperbolic discounting of future outcomes can influence motivation, which is a core aspect of the competing temporal motivation theory (although the emotion-regulation theory does consider the role of the associated temporal disjunction).